 Wool has been used in clothing for millennia: from primitive man first clothing himself in the woolly skins of wild sheep - through the civilisation of Babylonia where people first distinguished wool sheep from food sheep - through Roman times when there were definite signs of selective breeding for a superior fleece - and through to the ascendancy of wool during the Middle Ages in Europe.
 By the late eighteenth century, the Industrial Revolution began a movement which took the textile industry from the home into the workshop and factory.

-Why cradle-to-cradle needs to be included in fashion’s sustainability rating tools
+Why cradle-to-cradle needs to be included in fashion’s LCA sustainability rating tools

-A review of a leading environmental impact tool for apparel finds that unless improvements are made, weaknesses in the underlying science could lead to misleading results, with potentially far-reaching consequences for the environment.
+A review of a leading environmental impact rating tool for apparel finds that unless improvements are made, weaknesses in the underlying science could lead to misleading ratings, potentially guiding well-intentioned constumers to less sustainable products.